 The microfiche scanner is made to extract the content of microfiche and convert it into a digital format, usually PDF or JPG.
 It's not always about what a microfiche scanner does but more what you can do with the results.
 In comparison with a run-of-the-mill microfiche viewer, you can output files in comparison to just look at them which allows for greater flexibility in how you can work with them.

 Microfiche scanners are

-Microfiche scanners, while providing excellent solutions are sometimes simply not worth it if you have a low quantity of microfiche and by low quantity I mean under 20,000.
-Microfiche scanners such as this example from Kodak are very highly priced at nearly £6,000 ($10,000) and that's for a fairly middle-of-the-road example.
+Microfiche scanners, while providing excellent solutions are sometimes simply not worth it if you have a low quantity of microfiche.
+Microfiche scanners are very highly priced at nearly £6,000 ($10,000) and that's for a fairly middle-of-the-road example.
 You also need to consider that with a microfiche scanner you need to take the time and patience to learn how to use it.
 Like the microfiche you're hoping to convert, they aren't the easiest of media to work with and even having learnt how to use one it still takes a considerable amount of time to manually scan and index each image correctly.

 More often not in your local town or city you'll find a number of companies that are already established as providers of microfiche conversion and already have a number of microfiche scanners in operation.
 This might seem like a solution that you may not want to follow but they also tend to charge less than you might think.
 From our researches prices tend to start from around 4p per image here in the UK so you might be surprised at how much you can save in comparison with purchasing an actual microfiche scanner.